Keystone

 1915—1917

 In 1915, the Elkhorn Bottling Works began putting out ads in regional newspapers for an experienced bottler to join the company, as far as Cincinnati (“Wanted”, 1915).
 This was in October.
 The same ads reveal the manager of the firm to have been Aaron Totz of Keystone.
-Someone must have successfully applied, as two months later Elkhorn Bottling Works announces it will begin shipping soft drinks on December 15th (“We Desire”, 1915).
+Someone must have successfully applied, as two months later Elkhorn Bottling Works announced it will begin shipping soft drinks on December 15th (“We Desire”, 1915).
 Come 1917, the company again searches for a new experienced bottler (“Wanted”, 1917).
 By September of that year, however, the company stops appearing in Dun & Bradstreet, so I presume that it could not find a bottler and closed (Mercantile Agency, 1917).

 Keystone Bottling Co.